 - Buy a repossessed vehicle online

-Knowing exactly how to buy repossessed cars at one of the South Africa auctions is easy.
-Lists and catalogues are available of everything that is due to be auctioned off on the day and most of them allow potential buyers to view from a showroom or warehouse floor the day before.
+Knowing how to buy repossessed cars at one of the South Africa auctions is easy.
+Lists and catalogues are available of everything that is due to be auctioned off on the day.
+And most of them allow potential buyers to view from a showroom or warehouse floor the day before.

 Which of the above is quickest, best option?